findthemasks/findthemasks/README.md

 ## Reading our data to build your own frontend

-- Our data file updates every five minutes and can be read from https://storage.googleapis.com/findthemasks.appspot.com/data.json.
+- Our curated data file updates every five minutes and can be read from https://findthemasks.com/data-us.json .
+Each country that we serve has its own country code, i.e. data-ca.json for Canada, data-fr.json for France, etc.
-- If you read the json directly, you need to ignore entries without an 'x' in the first field.
-Otherwise, you may publish info hospitals asked to have taken down.
-Don't do it!
+- Similarly, we also offer CSV output at http://findthemasks.com/data-us.csv , with similar country-code modifications for each country.
 - If this sounds like too much work, then please use our:

 ## Embeddable widget of donation sites